AN BULKENS

 Fellow Practitioners

 Clinical presentations change along with the world we live in.
 How do we orient ourselves in our work, and direct treatment in this shifting landscape?
-A first step is speaking together - sharing our work and formulating our questions.

 ABOUT AN